north-road/slyr/docs/src/user_guide/limitations.md

 server.
 Make sure you specify a "Destination folder for SVG files" when running to SLD conversion tools, and populate the "Server path for SVG files" with the full server-accessible path where you will be copying these SVG files to.

+## Image Server

+ImageServer layers are currently not supported in QGIS, but will be in QGIS 4.2.

+> **Workaround**
+>
+> ImageServer layers will be automatically converted to a simple MapServer layer

 ## Raster Catalog Layers